Carpow Roman Fort: Archeological Excavations

 Archeological excavations were conducted at the site of the Carpow fort between 1964 and 1979.
 These excavations discovered numismatic evidence which suggested that the fort was occupied between the late second century AD and the early third century AD.
 The earliest coin found was heavily worn and dated to the rule of Hadrian.
 The latest coin found was in mint condition and dated to the reign of Caracalla.

 The excavations also identified a Principia, a Praetorium, a bath house and a granary.
 Inscriptions of the Legio II Augusta and the Legio VI Victrix were found on fragments of masonry and on a rooftile, respectively.

 Identification with Horrea Classis

 The Ravenna Cosmography, a Byzantine geographical text compiled in Ravenna during the eighth century AD, names a site called either "Horrea Classis" or "Poreo Classis", which seems to have been located in the east lowlands of Scotland.

-"Poreo Classis" makes no obvious sense and so seems to represent a scribal error, although it might have been a latinised version of a pre-existing Britonnic place name which might better explain the modern name element "Pow".
+"Poreo Classis" makes no obvious sense and so seems to represent a scribal error, although it might have been a Latinised version of a pre-existing Brittonic place name which might better explain the modern name element "Pow".
 "Horrea Classis", however, may be translated from Latin as "Naval Storehouses".

 Several commentators have postulated that the Carpow fort, with its maritime setting and large granary, was "Horrea Classis".